 My Team CF Story

-The New England Classic Charity Trail Ride raises money for the Cystic Fibrosis Foundation.
+The New England Classic Adventure Ride raises money for the Cystic Fibrosis Foundation.
 Sponsored by the Merrimack Valley Trail Riders.
-Due to the Covid pandemic the ride has not taken place since 2019.
 Since 1980, this ride has donated over Two Million Dollars.
-(Ninety cents of every dollar going directly to research) and the average life span of a CF patient has risen from 15 to 37 years old, and the genetic code of the disease has been unlocked.
-A few key drugs developed help, but it is not a cure.
+(Ninety cents of every dollar going directly to research) and the average life span of a CF patient has risen from 15 to 50 years old, and the genetic code of the disease has been unlocked.
+A few key drugs developed help, but it is not a cure!

 Please make a tax deductible contribution to help brighten the future of thousands of children and young adults who live with this disease.